-- Remember, Nyquil can only relieve the symptoms of cold and flu and does not cure them.
+- Nyquil can only relieve the symptoms of cold and flu and does not cure them.
+This fact should be kept in perspective.
 So, it can take about five to seven days for the cold to subside.
 However, in this course of time, if the symptoms worsen or new symptoms occur, then take your child to the doctor.

 - Your child must get enough rest and fluids when they have a cold.

 Before going for Nyquil, try out the alternative measures, such as using a bulb syringe to suck out the mucus, or encourage your child to blow their nose.
 Running a warm shower in your child’s room may help in easing the symptoms (7).